weismart1807/GPT-App/README.md

 ### First, you need to prepare a OpenAI GPT API, then using GPT API creats application.

 # gpt chat with each other
-#### let two GPT role discuss and get a smae viewpoint in the end for a topic you set
+### Let two GPT roles discuss a topic you choose and eventually reach the same conclusion.
 1. change GPT Key for yourself
 2. go to trminal and command "python app.py"
 3. open your chrome and search http://127.0.0.1:5000